jito-foundation/ncn-portal/README.md

 ## Features

-NCN Portal Lite is a lightweight ChatGPT web interface developed using Next.js and the [OpenAI Chat API](https://platform.openai.com/docs/api-reference/chat).
-It's compatible with both OpenAI and Azure OpenAI accounts.
+NCN Portal Lite is a lightweight Claude web interface developed using Next.js and the [Claude Chat API](https://platform.openai.com/docs/api-reference/chat).
+It's compatible with both ClaudeAI.

-- Deploy a custom ChatGPT web interface that supports markdown, prompt storage, and multi-person chats.
+- Deploy a custom Claude web interface that supports markdown, prompt storage, and multi-person chats.
-- Create a private, web-based ChatGPT for use among friends without sharing your API key.
+- Create a private, web-based Claude for use among friends without sharing your API key.
 - Clear and expandable codebase, ideal as a starting point for your next AI Next.js project.

-For a beginner-friendly version of the ChatGPT UI codebase, visit [ChatGPT Minimal](https://github.com/blrchen/chatgpt-minimal).

 ## Prerequisites

-Environment Variables

-- NEXT_PUBLIC_API_BASE_URL

-You need an OpenAI or Azure OpenAI account.
+You need an Claude account.

 ## Deployment